Skip to main content

 This evaluator is provided as Early access.
 Comprehensive accuracy measures are not yet available.
 Validation testing is ongoing.

-We assessed performance on an expert-annotated dataset of ~480 texts for Grade 3 and ~480 texts for Grade 4.
+We assessed performance against an expert-annotated dataset of CLEAR Corpus ↗ texts — ~480 for Grade 3 and ~480 for Grade 4.
 Accuracy has been most extensively validated on Grades 3–4.
 We are still evaluating the performance for grades 5-12.
-For more information, see Accuracy.

 54% agreement for Grade 4